trekhleb/micrograd-ts/README.md

 # Micrograd TS

-A tiny scalar-valued autograd engine and a neural net library on top of it with PyTorch-like API.
+A tiny scalar-valued autograd engine and a neural net on top of it.

 > - This is a TypeScript version of [karpathy/micrograd](https://github.com/karpathy/micrograd) repo.
 > - See the [The spelled-out intro to neural networks and back-propagation: building micrograd](https://www.youtube.com/watch?v=VMj-3S1tku0) YouTube video for the detailed  explanation of how neural networks and back propagation work.